This article was fully updated in June 2024.

 • In-house restaurants at hotels and safari lodges: Tips after pre-packaged meals are not usually given.

-• At the end of a stay in a hotel or lodge: Guests sometimes give a tip to the guides and/or other members of staff if they feel they have done a good job.
-Perhaps put a small amount of money in an envelope and give it to the member(s) of staff in person, with a hearty handshake and a ‘thank you’.
+• At the end of a stay in a hotel or lodge: Guests often give a tip to the safari guides, drivers and/or other members of staff if they feel they have done a good job.
+Salaries in Zimbabwe are not high, even for local safari guides.
+A guideline is $10 tip per day of your stay for a specific member of staff.
+A nice way to do it is to put the money in an envelope and give it to the member(s) of staff in person, with a hearty handshake and a ‘thank you’.
 This is not a requirement if you are financially not able to do so.
 Just by purchasing your holiday you have continued to support the jobs of those employed in Zimbabwe’s tourism industry.

 • When tipping: When a Zimbabwean receives a gift or tip, they might softly clap their hands together and bend at the knee.
 They may also touch their left forearm with their other hand.
 This is a customary way of saying thank you in Zimbabwe.
 Do not be alarmed at this expression of gratitude.
 You could respond by clapping your own hands together too in the way that they have done, or simply by shaking hands with them.